 I don’t know why it was so painful or what was going on, but it honestly felt like every area where my endometriosis typically sits was literally bellowing with pain.
 I have always known where my Endo sits due to the 7 operations I have had and it was always on the left side.
 Well, this was intense, left side pain.
 It was SEVERE and for me to say that, you must know that it was bad.

 I have a friend who is a naturopath and I might go and pop into his shop tomorrow and ask him what he thinks.
 To me, if something reacts this badly, even in large quantities, it makes me weary.
-Perhaps it was overstimulating those cells and flushing them out quicker or something.
-Who knows, but I am very hesitant to try it again.
+I think perhaps I just took way too much and it triggered something in my digestive system.
+Who knows…

 What is your experience with it all?